 Featuring World-Renowned Chef and Florida Native Art Smith

-Join STAC and Chef Art Smith starting here at 11:15 a.m. on Thursday, Sept.
-10, for Imagining Freedom – Online!, a celebration of area farmers, restaurants, and many others who support fairness and are dedicated to trafficking-free supply chains.
+Join STAC and Chef Art Smith for Imagining Freedom – Online!, a celebration of area farmers, restaurants, and many others who support fairness and are dedicated to trafficking-free supply chains.

 Imagining Freedom: A Culinary Tasting and Marketplace is going online this year!
 In the past, our in-person dining event celebrated farmers, purveyors, and local restaurants with a cornucopia of dishes, foods, and goods with donated foods.
 All of their contributions were delicious, fresh, AND trafficking-free – that is, the supply chains and the labor that produced the items were grown, picked, or prepared with trafficking-free labor.
-Due to the pandemic, we are taking this celebration online with a very special guest, Chef Art Smith.
+Due to the pandemic, we took this celebration online with a very special guest, Chef Art Smith.

 Imagining Freedom is STAC’s premier fundraiser.
-Your sponsorship helps provide assistance to human trafficking survivors of all ages and supports education programs throughout the Big Bend to prevent sex and labor trafficking.
+Our sponsorships helped in providing assistance to human trafficking survivors of all ages and support education programs throughout the Big Bend to prevent sex and labor trafficking.

-This fun and informative program features a cooking demonstration by Chef Art Smith, a Jasper, Florida, native.
+Tune into this fun and informative program that features a cooking demonstration by Chef Art Smith, a Jasper, Florida, native.
 He is a familiar face on the national food scene with restaurants in several major cities and his Homecomin’ restaurant in Disney Springs in Orlando.

 Television viewers know Chef Art from the “Today” show, “BBQ Pitmasters” and “Top Chef Masters.”
 A sixth-generation Floridian, he was Oprah Winfrey’s personal chef for 10 years and cooked for two Florida governors in Tallahassee.